AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 ## F/ Security practices and documentation
 * Security policy: A high-level document that outlines an organizations security goals, principles and guidelines.
-* Security standards: A more detailed and specific document that provides guidelines and requirement for implementing security comtrols and measures within an organization.
+* Security standards: A more detailed and specific document that provides guidelines and requirement for implementing security controls and measures within an organization.
 * Security baseline: A set of minimum security config that is considered essential for a particular system.
 * Security guideline: A document that deals with "grey area" when no standards apply to a specific situation.
 * Security procedure: A detailed step by step guide of actions to apply.